Sports Access Position

 Q. What is HEAV’s position on homeschoolers’ access to public school sports?

-A. The rules and regulations of statewide competitions are overseen by the Virginia High School League.
-VHSL is a private organization comprised predominantly of 300 public high school principals and some athletic directors.
+A. The rules and regulations of statewide competitions are overseen by the Virginia High School League (VHSL), a private, member-based organization composed primarily of public high schools and governed by public school administrators.
 VHSL rules prevent homeschoolers from participating on public school teams.

-Below you will find three VHSL rules for public high school students that block access for homeschoolers.
+Below are three VHSL rules for public high school students that block homeschoolers’ access:

-1. Bona Fide Student Rule – You must be enrolled in and in good standing in the school you represent.
+- Bona Fide Student Rule – You must be enrolled in and in good standing at the school you represent.

-3. Scholarship Rule – You must have passed at least five credit subjects, or the equivalent, at the end of the previous semester and be enrolled in and remain continuously enrolled in at least five credit subjects, or the equivalent, during the current semester.
-(Under most 4X4 block plans, one block is the equivalent of two traditional credits, and a student who passes three is passing the equivalent of six.)
+- Scholarship Rule – You must have passed at least five credit subjects, or the equivalent, at the end of the previous semester and be enrolled in—and remain continuously enrolled in—at least five credit subjects, or the equivalent, during the current semester.
+(Under most 4×4 block plans, one block is the equivalent of two traditional credits, and a student who passes three is passing the equivalent of six.)

 The Virginia High School League has refused to change its rules to include homeschoolers.

-The tax argument doesn’t go very far with the Virginia High School League’s thinking—or with legislators’ thinking.
-Their response is that everyone pays property taxes, and there are many people who pay taxes for public schools who don’t use them.
-This would include anyone who doesn’t have a child in school (citizens with no children, retirees, private school parents, and homeschooling parents).
+Relatedly, the tax argument has not gained much traction with the Virginia High School League—or with legislators.
+Their response is that everyone pays property taxes, and many people who pay taxes for public schools do not use them.
+This includes individuals without children, retirees, private school parents, and homeschooling parents.

 Note: You may read more about the tax issue here.